microsoft/WhatTheHack/056-CosmicTroubleshooting/Coach/Solution-03.md

 ## Notes & Guidance

-For this challenge, students will need to leverage Change Feed again, this time though to continuously get any Order item.
+For this challenge, students will need to leverage the the Change Feed again, this time though to continuously get any Order item.
 If they created a collection just for the Order items, they can simply get every document created with a status of `Pending Shipment`, add an item in the `Shipments` collection and update the item with a status of `Shipped`.

 Example of a solution:
 1. Create a new Azure Function (in the existing Function App or a new one):